 The Allman Brothers second album, Idlewild South was released in 1970 and contained more acoustic elements.
 It also had a Gregg Allman composition, “Midnight Rider,” which grew to be one of the band’s most loved songs.

 They went on to become one of the most influential rock groups of the 1970s.
-In the meantime, Duane also did some work with Eric Clapton’s Derek and the Dominos and still worked occasionally as a session musician.
+In the meantime, Duane also did some work with Eric Clapton’s Derek and the Dominos, being featured on rock classic “Layla” and still worked occasionally as a session musician.
 Their Double live album, At Fillmore East was to become their major breakthrough.
 Released in 1971, it sold steadily and earned The Allman Brothers Band their first gold record on 25th of October.
 Only four days later disaster struck when Duane Allman got into fatal motorcycle accident.

 He lost control of his Harley Sportster while trying to swing left, striking the back of the truck or its crane ball.
-October 29, 1971 at age 24.
+The day was October 29, 1971 and at age 24 the world of Rock lost one of its guitar icons.